shiqingw/DiffOcclusion/README.md

 # DiffOcclusion: Differentiable Optimization Based Control Barrier Functions for Occlusion-Free Visual Servoing

-This repository contains the code for the paper "Differentiable Optimization Based Control Barrier Functions for Occlusion-Free Visual Servoing" by Shiqing Wei, Bolun Dai, Rooholla Khorrambakht, Prashanth Krishnamurthy, and Farshad Khorrami, accpted at IEEE Robotics and Automation Letters (RA-L).
+This repository contains the code for the paper "Differentiable Optimization Based Control Barrier Functions for Occlusion-Free Visual Servoing" by Shiqing Wei, Bolun Dai, Rooholla Khorrambakht, Prashanth Krishnamurthy, and Farshad Khorrami, published in IEEE Robotics and Automation Letters (RA-L).

 Check our video [here](https://youtu.be/su0RPjcBwOc).